PacktPublishing/Learning-Microsoft-Cognitive-Services-Second-Edition/README.md

 ## Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
 For example, Chapter02.

-Chapter 4 does not have any code files
+Chapter 4 and 10 does not have any code files

 The code will look like the following:
 ```